 What will I learn?

 This course has been carefully designed to help you build strong practical skills alongside applied knowledge to maximise your employability.
-This practical emphasis is reflected in the course content, with units in equitation, husbandry and training, while other units focus on your applied scientific knowledge and business skills.
+This practical emphasis is reflected in the course content, with modules in equitation, husbandry and training, while other modules focus on your applied scientific knowledge and business skills.

 Using all the resources of our flagship Equine Centre, you will experience riding, running events and shows and completing assignments and research projects.
-Research projects focus on the management of a commercial sized centre, while external study visits and an international study tour increase industry exposure.
+Research projects focus on the management of a commercial sized centre, while external study visits increase industry exposure.
 Work placements throughout the course complete the picture.

 How will I be assessed?

-Tutorial support throughout the study will help you to develop your skills and knowledge, using a varied range of assessments, including case studies, seminars and investigative reports with a range of practical sessions.
+Tutorial support throughout the study will help you to develop your skills and knowledge, using a varied range of assessments, including written exams, case studies, seminars and investigative reports as well as oral assessments.

 Where can I go from here?

 Many FdSc graduates choose to join the BSc Top-up programme in Equestrian Performance Management.
 University Centre Sparsholt graduates enjoy a range of careers in equine centres or riding schools, grooming for a range of disciplines and sectors including welfare, rehabilitation and breeding.

 - Academic Skills